arichards4814/startup-simulator/README.md

 # STARTUP SIMULATOR
-## Like lemonade stand but way more advanced.
+## Like lemonade stand but you build a startup.

 What you need....
 Run